SquareGPS/navixy-api/docs/backend-api/resources/commons/tag/index.md

 #### errors

-* 201 – Not found in the database - if there is no tag with such an id.
+* 201 – Not found in the database - if there is no tag with such an ID.
 This error will not occur if the tag_ids parameter is specified, deletion is silent in this case.

 ***